Sobhangh/IDP-Z3/docs/Architecture.md

 The code is organised by steps, not by classes:  for example, all methods to substitute an expression by another are grouped in [Substitute.py](http://docs.idp-z3.be/en/latest/code_modules/idp_substitute.html).
 We use [monkey-patching](https://www.geeksforgeeks.org/monkey-patching-in-python-dynamic-behavior/) to attach methods to the classes declared in another module.

-Important classes of the IDP-Z3 solver are: [Expression](http://docs.idp-z3.be/en/latest/code_modules/idp_expression.html#Idp.Expression.Expression), [Assignment](http://docs.idp-z3.be/en/latest/code_modules/idp_assignments.html#Idp.Assignments.Assignment), [Problem](http://docs.idp-z3.be/en/latest/code_modules/idp_problem.html#Idp.Problem.Problem).
+Important classes of the IDP-Z3 solver are: [Expression](http://docs.idp-z3.be/en/latest/code_modules/idp_expression.html#idp_solver.Expression.Expression), [Assignment](http://docs.idp-z3.be/en/latest/code_modules/idp_assignments.html#idp_solver.Assignments.Assignment), [Problem](http://docs.idp-z3.be/en/latest/code_modules/idp_problem.html#idp_solver.Problem.Problem).

 Substitute() modifies the AST "in place".
 Because the results of step 1-2 are cached, steps 4-7 are done after copying the AST (custom `copy()`).

+## Z3

+See [this tutorial](https://ericpony.github.io/z3py-tutorial/guide-examples.htm) for an introduction to Z3 (or [this guide](https://docs.google.com/presentation/d/1BgXIJNZJD6YTAT5k5ZSMv4irMeMA9a41EnJsIO1eK9Y/edit?usp=sharing)).

+You may also want to refer to the [Z3py reference](https://z3prover.github.io/api/html/namespacez3py.html).

 ## Appendix: Dependencies and Licences
 The IDP-Z3 tools are published under the [GNU LGPL v3 license](https://www.gnu.org/licenses/lgpl-3.0.en.html).

-The server software uses the following components:
+The server software uses the following components (see [requirements.txt](https://gitlab.com/krr/IDP-Z3/-/blob/master/requirements.txt)):

 * [Z3](https://github.com/Z3Prover/z3): [MIT license](https://github.com/Z3Prover/z3/blob/master/LICENSE.txt)
 * [Z3-solver](https://pypi.org/project/z3-solver/): MIT license